Dissipative Unified Dark Fluid Model: Cosmological Model Evolution in View of the Theory of Dynamical System

-Relations (\ref{htau}) and (\ref{phas}) trace the trajectory of the system in its phase space.
-Fig.\ref{fig:phase} shows the phase portrait for our viscus fluid model where $\zeta(\rho)=\zeta_0$ against the corresponding perfect fluid model of \cite{esra} where $\zeta(\rho)=0$.
-The red boundary represents the zero acceleration ansatz.
-The shaded area represents deceleration phase of the evolution where $q \succ 0$.
-Inside this region, expansion takes place if $H \succ 0$, while contraction takes place if $H \prec 0$.
-Outside this region we find the acceleration phase, where $q \prec 0$, and where expansion accelerated if $H \succ 0$ while contraction accelerated if $H \prec 0$.
+Fig.\ref{fig:phase} shows the phase portrait for our viscus fluid model, $\zeta(\rho)=\zeta_0$ against the corresponding perfect fluid model of the previous study \cite{esra}, $\zeta(\rho)=0$.
+The value of $\widetilde{\zeta_0}$ is chosen arbitrarily as $0.1$.
+In the following section, we will constrain all of the model parameters through observations.The red boundary represents the zero acceleration limit.
+Recall that the deceleration parameter is defined by

+the shaded area then represents the deceleration phase of the evolution where $q > 0$.
+Inside this region, expansion takes place if $H > 0$, while contraction takes place if $H < 0$.
+Outside this region we find the acceleration phase, where $q < 0$, and where expansion accelerated if $H > 0$ while contraction accelerated if $H < 0$.

 We can see from the Fig. that the bulk viscous pressure trajectory characterized by two fixed points.
-One of these points is the null solution where $(h,f(h))=(0,0)$.
-This is an unstable fixed point, (although it is semi-stable point with respect to the perfect fluid model).
-It represents an unstable transient Minkowskinian empty space since the matter density drops to zero asymptotically, $h \rightarrow 0$.
-To reach this point, the trajectory exhibits positive slope, which, due to (\ref{phas}), means that $\omega_{eff} \prec -1$.
+One of these points is the null solution where $(h, \frac{d h}{d \tau})=(0,0)$.
+This is an unstable fixed point, (although it is a semi-stable point with respect to the perfect fluid model).
+It represents an unstable transient Minkowskian empty space since the matter density drops to zero asymptotically, $h \rightarrow 0$.
+To reach this point, the trajectory exhibits a positive slope, which, due to (\ref{phas}), means that $\omega_{eff} < -1$.
 The universe then crosses the phantom line in this region.

 The other fixed point, $(h,0)$, is a stable future attractor.
 Referring to relation (\ref{phas}), since $h \neq 0$ at this point then $\frac{d h}{d \tau}=0$ when $\omega_{eff}=-1$ .
 Accordingly, this point represents a stable de Sitter universe dominated by dark energy.
 It is the cosmological constant asymptote of the model.